ppy/osu-wiki/wiki/Tournaments/OMMT/4/en.md

 ## Mappools

-*Note: Maps with asterisk in its ordering list is considered to be MAD map.
-It is a twist from the organiser to make certain map unbannable, and in some occasion will force players to use modifier to play along with it.
-Each stage may have different kind of MAD twist, details are written for each stage.*
+*Note: Maps marked with an asterisk are considered to be "MAD" maps.
+It is a twist from the organiser to make certain map unbannable, and on some occasions will force players to use certain mods.
+Each stage may have different kinds of MAD twists as detailed before the mappools.*

 ### Finals

+**[Download the mappack here (198 MB)](https://drive.google.com/file/d/1Jo5jqsAtuMiBvzhUsJ0hBj_XZO4Qsryo/view?usp=sharing)**

-The Finals' MAD map is **SV2**.
+\*The Finals' MAD map is **SV2**.
 The twist is that it has to be played with storyboard turned on and 0% background dim.

-**[Download the mappack here (198 MB)](https://drive.google.com/file/d/1Jo5jqsAtuMiBvzhUsJ0hBj_XZO4Qsryo/view?usp=sharing)**

 - RC
   1. [chelmico - Easy Breezy (7\_7 bootleg) (IvanOfficial) \[Lemon Squeezy (OMMT4 Edit)\]](https://osu.ppy.sh/beatmapsets/2226675#mania/4723555)